rcghpge/rcghpge/README.md

 # Welcome to my GitHub page!

-I'm **Robert**, I am a senior data science student at **The University of Texas at Arlington**, diving into tech to build a solid foundation in stem.
+I'm **Robert**, I am a senior data science student at **The University of Texas at Arlington**, researching and building cool stuff in tech and working toward building a solid foundation in stem.

 ### About Me: